 Mr. De Yurre: Okay.
 I will, in respect to Commissioner Keon, I want to be very, very brief.
 While it is extremely disappointing, we have invested too much in this deal and the City and this project, okay, and if the offer is to give the City a shot to try to figure out a way to get this deal done, then we are willing to entertain and have that done right now, and having quickly discussed it, we would be willing to allow the City a period of time to break ground on the garage.
-But today, for us to marshal resources and put everything on hold, we want to be recognized as the awarded party of the RFP, and if you do complete Garage 1, then we will request a right of first refusal, as the benefit of the doubt and let the City take a shot to do this for an entire year, to break ground on this project and we will wait.
+But today, for us to marshal resources and put everything on hold, we want to be recognized as the awarded party of the RFP, and if you do complete Garage 1, then we will request a right of first refusal, as Commissioner Keon outlined on G4, meaning we will sit on the sidelines, we will give the City the benefit of the doubt and let the City take a shot to do this for an entire year, to break ground on this project and we will wait.
 And we will hold the funds at bay...